LEADING FINTECH INNOVATOR CROSS RIVER RAISES $100 MILLION FUNDING ROUND LED BY KKR

 This additional funding will enable Cross River to invest in the Company’s continued growth by expanding its technology and product development teams as well as its compliance infrastructure.
 The capital will allow Cross River to continue building and enhancing a complete banking platform where fintech companies can leverage best-in-class banking technology coupled with compliance excellence.

 “We believe Cross River has a great future ahead and we are very pleased to support Gilles and the talented management team to continue their impressive growth,” said Dan Pietrzak, Member and Co-Head of Private Credit at KKR.
-“Cross River offers solutions to address a number of challenges faced by fintech companies by giving them access to a full suite of banking solutions and services in a single, fully compliant and innovative platform, making it an increasingly attractive and valuable franchise in a dynamic marketplace.”
+“Cross River offers solutions to address a number of challenges faced by fintech companies by giving them access to a full suite of banking solutions and services in a single, compliant and innovative platform, making it an increasingly attractive and valuable franchise in a dynamic marketplace.”

 KKR is making the investment primarily from its Private Credit Opportunities Partners II L.P fund.